-Dr Charles T. Hunt is a Visting Fellow at United Nations University Centre for Policy Research.
+Dr Charles T. Hunt is a Non-Resident Fellow with United Nations University Centre for Policy Research.
 He is also a Vice Chancellor’s Senior Research Fellow in the School of Global, Urban & Social Studies at RMIT University in Melbourne Australia, and an Honorary Senior Research Fellow at the Asia Pacific Centre for the Responsibility to Protect at the University of Queensland, Brisbane, Australia.
 Dr Hunt is currently an Australian Research Council DECRA fellow (2017-2020).

 Dr Hunt's background is in political science with a specialization in international relations and critical security studies.
 He has a PhD in International Relations from the University of Queensland, Australia, as well as MA in International Studies and a BSc (Joint Honours) in Economics and Political Science – both from the University of Birmingham.
 During his tenure at the University of Queensland, Dr Hunt was Senior Researcher in the Institute for Social Science Research (2008-2012), Leader for the protection of civilians program at the APR2P (2009 to 2015), Lecturer in International Security in the School of Political Science and International Studies (2012-2015) and has been an Associate Investigator with the Australian Research Council’s Centre for Excellence in Policing and Security since 2009.